scaleapi/llm-engine/.github/ISSUE_TEMPLATE/bug_report.md

 - Operating System:

 **Timestamp and Request ID**
-_If you ran into an internal error while using `llm-engine`, please provide the following_
+_If you ran into an internal error while using `llm-engine`, please provide the following.
+These fields are provided in the JSON Response when an internal error occurs._
-- Timestamp:
+- `timestamp`:
-- Request ID:
+- `request_id`:

 **Minimal Reproducible Example**
 Steps to reproduce the behavior: